gchq/gaffer-experimental/gaas-ui/README.md

 For more commands, visit: (https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

-## Available Scripts in UI Directory

-In the project directory, you can run:

-#### `npm start`

-Runs the app in the development mode.
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
-The page will reload if you make edits and you will also see any lint errors in the console.<br />

-It also uses [Concurrently](https://www.npmjs.com/package/concurrently) to run a mock Kai Rest Api on port 5000 for the UI to send requests to.
-You can edit the example HTTP Responses for each endpoint in [middleware.js](./server/middleware.js).
-It runs on an Express server so here are the support [Response docs](http://expressjs.com/en/5x/api.html#res).

-#### `npm client`

-Runs only the UI app in development without a dev backend and therefore will make via proxy.

-#### `npm test`

-Runs all tests with a coverage report.

-#### `npm watch`

-Jest will launch all tests in watch mode.
-Every time you save a file, it will re-run the tests.<br />

-You can specify a test file to run by using the `-p` option and the name (or directory name) tests you want to run.

-#### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-#### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-### `npm run build-with-env`
-Passes the variables in the .env files as environment variables to the scripts in the buildWithEnv.sh file.

-The scripts in the buildWithEnv.sh file do the following:
-* Check whether the `REACT_APP_API_PLATFORM` variable is empty
-* If it is empty, it returns: `REACT_APP_API_PLATFORM is unset`
-* If it is not empty, it runs the `react-scripts build` command, which has the same outcome as the `npm run build` script above

-The purpose of this command is to validate whether an API platform has been set for Kai to use.
 ## AWS Integration

 For production mode and build, a .env file must be configured for the following key/values to integrated with the deployed API and it's User Pool that you want to interface with: